arnabganguly/Kafkaschemaregistry/ConfigureSchemaRegistry.md

 - Save and exit the properties file using ``` :wq``` command

-- Use the below commands to start the Schema Registry and point it to use the updated Schema Registry properties file
+- Use the below commands to **Start the Schema Registry** and point it to use the updated Schema Registry properties file
 ```
 cd /bin
 ```